Toyota Corolla (E140): Japan

-In motorsport use, Team apr participated in GT300 class of Super GT, replacing their MR-S with a midship layout Axio E141 in 2009 season.

-The Corolla Axio apr GT (NZE141) is a Corolla Axio race car for 2009 SUPER GT GT300 class race.
-It includes 3.5L 2GR-FSE V6 engine rated over 300 PS at 6800 rpm, HEWLAND 6-speed sequential transmission, Ogura Clutch Triple Plate, AP Braking System, RAYS 18-inch wheels.
-The apr GT race car weighs roughly at 1100 kg.
+In motorsports, Team apr participated in the GT300 class of Super GT, replacing their MR-S with a midship-layout Axio for the 2009 season.
+The mid-engined Corolla Axio apr GT (NZE141) includes the 3.5-litre 2GR-FSE V6 engine rated over 300 PS at 6800 rpm, Hewland 6-speed sequential transmission, Ogura Clutch Triple Plate, AP Braking System, and RAYS 18-inch wheels.
+The apr GT race car weighs roughly 1100 kg.
 The vehicle No.74 was unveiled at the 2009 Tokyo Auto Salon.

 E140 wide-body

 The wide-body version of the E140 Corolla was released from late 2007 as a 2008 model year and is larger in dimensions, while retaining many aspects in styling found on the Japanese model.
 In July 2010, a facelift to the Corolla Altis was introduced, with new ZR engines replacing the ZZ engines found on the 1.6L and 1.8L models.
 New bumpers, grille, air dams, rear combination lamps differentiate the facelift from the earlier model years.

 A subtle difference between the E140 wide body and that of the E150 wide body would be at the front and rear fender panel lines that are between the front and the rear wheel arch; the international E140 has in-built side skirts that fuses with the side profile of the car while the E150 does not.

 The models which use a wider and longer version of the Axio's platform, have styling similar to that of the Camry's while providing a list of added equipment towards its interior standard list.

 A facelift was done in mid-2010, which revised the front and rear fascia of the Corolla with new bumpers and slimmer grille reminiscent to the Camry.
 New ZR engines replaced the outgoing ZZ engines for the 1.6-litre and 1.8-litre models.